paul-bokelman/prs/.github/ISSUE_TEMPLATE/small_bug_issue.md

 ---
 name: Bug
-about: An bug in the program that needs to be resolved.
+about: A bug in the program that needs to be resolved.
+title: "bug: BUG_TITLE"
+labels: bug
+assignees: paul-bokelman
 ---

 ## Description